By Kathleen Escarcha

 Lesson 1: Students discover new academic interests

-Last year, Jorge Bagaipo, a junior at American University (AU), spent his spring break in El Progreso, Honduras completing a service project to empower local youth.
+Jorge Bagaipo, a recent graduate from American University (AU), spent a spring break in El Progreso, Honduras completing a service project to empower local youth.

 During his trip, Bagaipo saw a real-world application of the international relations concepts he was learning in class.
 And while he began the trip with an interest in environmental policy, he left Honduras with a newfound passion for international development and Central America’s immigration issues, he says.

-Experiential learning opportunities like service projects help students connect coursework to their real-world interests and career goals, Alexa Silverman writes for EAB's Academic Affairs Forum.
-Not only do students get an early look into academic and career options, they are also guided to see the connection between their coursework and their interests, skills, and aspirations, she adds.
+Experiential learning opportunities like service projects help students connect coursework to their real-world interests and career goals.
+Not only do students get an early look into academic and career options, they are also guided to see the connection between their coursework and their interests, skills, and aspirations.

 Lesson 2: Students explore possible career options